AIRCentre/SARProcessing.jl/README.md

 ## Project Status

-The package is under development and the first version 0.1 will be released soon.
-Breaking changes are expected and some core missing features will be added.
-Upon that package version, 1.0 will be released and registered as an official Julia package.
+The package is under development and we hope to registerer version 0.1 as an official Julia package soon.
+The package contains some bugs at the moment and the results are currently not validated.
+Documentation and validation will be added before the first release.
+Breaking changes are expected until version 1.0.

 As with all open-source software, please try it out and report your experience.
 We will be happy to gather any users' feedback to improve.

-The package is tested on the current Julia version (1.8), and the current master on macOS.
+The package is tested against Julia 1.6, 1.8, and the current master on Windows, Linux and macOS.

 ## Contributing and Questions